BPMN - the Standard for Business Process Modeling

 Group

-The Group is a visual element, which summarizes content-related objects.
-This helps to better understand the model - without affecting the process flow.
+The group is a visual element, that summarizes content-related objects.
+This helps to better understand the model without affecting the process flow.

 BPMN role